Solomon Caesar Malan: A missionary-educator in Calcutta

-Traumatic Transformations and Vicarate in Broadwindsor
+Traumatic transformations and vicarate in Broadwindsor

 The death of his young wife, Mary, required Malan to reconsider his life's vocation and adjust to the needs of his sons.
 Having learned of her death while in South Africa for his second period of recuperation, Malan made arrangements for the care of his sons, and worked out his grief in part by a means that would become a repeated pattern in his later years: obtaining permission to travel internationally.
-In the early 1840s he travelled for the first time to Palestine, carrying along with him a sketchbook in which he documented his itinerary with sketches and watercolors.
+In the early 1840s, he travelled for the first time to Palestine, carrying along with him a sketchbook in which he documented his itinerary with sketches and watercolours.
 Returning to England with a renewed will, he cared for his sons while serving in two curacies, and in 1843 was married to the daughter of an Anglican leader, Caroline Seline Mount (1821-1911).
 Being nine years younger than Malan himself, Caroline Malan cared for the boys from his previous marriage and became mother of at least five other children.
 After serving as a subordinate priest for several years, Malan was offered in 1845 the vicarate in Broadwindsor, Dorset, one that included a sizeable home and provided a handsome income that could house his growing family.
 Having settled into this ministry along with his family, Malan remained affiliated as vicar of this countryside congregation for four decades, a period he once referred to as his own "forty years in the wilderness."
 In spite of this self-deprecating reference to Broadwindsor and his ministry there, Malan was enabled to do many more things that his polymath interests prompted him to pursue while there than if he had been, for example, a professor in Oxford.
 His living amounted to more than twice the salary given to some notable professors in Oxford, and so allowed him to adopt a lifestyle that would not have been possible even in the prestigious context of Oxford.